jeffsponaugle/Kartana3/README.md

 ## Instruction Set Architecture

 The instruction set is a RISC-like load-store design with support for 16 general purpose registers.
 The internal data path is 8-bits wide, as are the registers and the external data path.
-The external memory architecure is a Harvard arcitecure with split program and data memory.
+The external memory is a Harvard architecure with split program and data memory.
 The Program Counter is an 9-bit effective program counter supporting 512 bytes of program memory, and the external data memory is addressed with 8 bits of address supporting 256 bytes of data memory.
 There is also a dedicated 256 byte IO address space for devices.

 All instructions are a single size, 16 bits, requiring two bytes of program memory.
 The CPU has a fixed two cycle fetch followed by a single cycle execution.
 All instructions execute in a single cycle, netting a instructions/second rate 1/3 of the CPU clock rate.